hwxi/CS392-2025-Spring/assigns/03/README.md

 Given an implementation for sorting on arrays, how do you check whether the implementation actually implements stable sorting?
 This is probably the most interesting question in this assignment.

+Hint: You may want to use System.identityHashCode to identify objects.

 ## Assignment 3-3 (20 points)